 Say Yes, and You’ll Figure It Out Afterwards

 A simple yes can be the key to many locked doors including the ones which you never thought could open for you.
 On the contrary, saying no locks you out of many possibilities due to your ignorance.
-Always be open to explore life from various angles.
+Always be open to exploring life from various angles.
 Always say yes when life invites you to explore new adventures.
 The worst decision you can ever make is being close-minded and living life as if it was strictly black or white.
-There are many shades of grey in between waiting for you to question them and explore them.
+There are many shades of gray in between waiting for you to question them and explore them.
 Life is not always about yes or no, sometimes there are some “maybe’s” in between.
 Be open to new ideas even from your team at work.
 By doing this, you will achieve better results than if you insist on enforcing your ideas on the other employees without considering other channels.

 Saying yes is a good thing – but at times it may not be the best choice.
 Sometimes, you have to listen to your intuition.
 Before making any rash decisions, especially big decisions, follow your intuition.
 An intuition is that inner voice that tells you to quit your job and go start your own company even when the timing all sounds wrong.
-It is the voice that tells you to avoid taking the shortest route that you always take to work and then later on you hear that someone was hijacked that morning on that same route at exactly the same time you should have been there if you had passed through it.
+It is the voice that tells you to avoid taking the shortest route that you always take to work and then, later on, you hear that someone was hijacked that morning on that same route at exactly the same time you should have been there if you had passed through it.
 An intuition is that inner voice in your head that surpasses all critical and rational thinking.

 If you want to do something but deep inside you something doesn’t feel right, then don’t do it.
 You may not be able to put a finger on it at the moment but with time, everything will become clearer to you.
 Just trust your gut and take the leap of faith.
 Make it a habit to do more, create more, see more and experience more every single day of your life.